-- It is welcome that the deficit for 2012 is likely to have been well within the target of 8.6 percent of GDP.
+- It is welcome that the deficit for 2012 is well within the target of 8.6 percent of GDP-we estimate around 7.7 percent.
 This performance will have contributed to the recent success in accessing the international bond market. - The 2013 budget entails very difficult spending and revenue measures totaling over 2 percent of GDP to reduce the deficit to 7.5 percent of GDP.
 We consider it a key step along the path to putting Ireland on a sound fiscal position and urge its full implementation. - At the same time, if revenues were to underperform due to disappointing growth, we recommend avoiding any significant additional consolidation measures in 2013 so as to not jeopardize the recovery.
 Additional measures can be deferred until 2015 when the fiscal measures planned are smaller.
 Let me be clear, though, we're not suggesting that the measures in the budget already released should be deferred.

-On the European side, we see that dealing with the promissory note issue would be useful to address the heavy debt service burden when the sovereign is still in a weak position.
-Looking further ahead, converting a portion of Ireland's debt to Europe into equity stakes in its banks owned by the ESM could help to break the sovereign-bank loop and would reduce Ireland's debt.
+On the European side, converting a portion of Ireland's debt to Europe into equity stakes in its banks owned by the ESM could help to break the sovereign-bank loop and would reduce Ireland's debt.
 Outright monetary transactions would help cement market access against potential new external stresses.